HackYourFuture-CPH/teacher-curriculum/readme.md

 Live coding is not so much about the solution but about the process.

-https://www.youtube.com/watch?v=buFRgtzfmiw general about live coding
+##### Preparation

-Slowing down when there are mistakes: https://www.youtube.com/watch?v=ChLu2KfIAk4
+- https://www.youtube.com/watch?v=buFRgtzfmiw general about live coding

----
+- https://www.youtube.com/watch?v=ChLu2KfIAk4Slowing down when there are mistakes

-Problem with live coding: Will they actually learn from passively watching live coding? https://www.youtube.com/watch?v=eVtCO84MDj8
+- https://www.youtube.com/watch?v=eVtCO84MDj8 Problem with live coding: Will they actually learn from passively watching live coding?

 "The solution seems to be to get the students to make a prediction before the demo."
 What happens when i run this function.
 What happens if i say type of to this thing.
 Make it interactive. https://academiccomputing.wordpress.com/2012/07/09/science-education-research/